 With a 7-day Italy itinerary to follow and help you plan your Italy trip, you don’t have to worry about figuring out where to go or how long to stay in one place.
 Just focus on being in the amazing country, soak in the views and culture, and eat as many carbs and gelato as you can.

 Immerse yourself in the bustling capital of Rome and admire ancient ruins and famous monuments.
-Learn about art and history in Florence While soaking in the Tuscan charm.
+Learn about art and history in Florence while soaking in the Tuscan charm.

 Feel the sea breeze on your face while you have a relaxing dinner on the mountainside of Manarola in Cinque Terre.